RamboRogers/rfhunter/README.md

 <center><img src="v4.gif" alt="RFHunter V4.0" width="50%">
 </center>

+See the video here: https://x.com/rogerscissp/status/1847721651359850985

 ## Ready for Primetime

-This video had V3 which required a 9V battery and an external USB Power Supply.
 V4 here snaps together with zero tools, has space in the bottom for a battery, and a charge controller, and in place of the 9V batter you have a boost converter.
 Now you only need 1 battery, and it should last weeks or months depending on usage cycles.

 <center><img src="parts.jpg" alt="Parts" width="50%"></center>